 Opportunities to lower capital, sustaining and operating costs by reduction in the size of the underground development and further defining operating procedures.

-A review of the metallurgical portion of the pre-feasibility study was also completed in early 2106 and concluded that this work was estimated to cost $US265,000 down from the from $US500,000 set out in the PEA.
-The next round of pressure leach testing is expected to yield higher copper recovery due to increasing the leach time from 120 to 210 days.
+A review of the metallurgical portion of the pre-feasibility study was also completed in early 2016 and concluded that this work was estimated to cost US$265,000 down from the US$500,000 in the PEA.
+The next round of pressure leach testing is expected to yield significantly higher copper recovery due to increasing the leach time from 120 to 210 days.

 In 2017 Copper Fox engaged NV5 Inc., located in Phoenix, Arizona to commence the permitting process for the project.
 Copper Fox's objective is to obtain an Underground Injection Control ("UIC") Class III permit which if acquired is for the life of the project and allows an easier transition from testing to developing the project for production.
 NV5 have made a number of visits to the Van Dyke project, compiled the information from three historical ISL production tests and information on other geotechnical and hydrogeological wells completed outside of the Van Dyke project.
 A number of the attachments (including but not limited to: modeling the Pollution Management Area, Discharge Impact Area, Cone of Depression and Point of Compliance work, abandonment plans, etc.) required for the permit applications have been drafted.

 To obtain accurate information on the characteristics of the deposit, the ISL test needs to be completed in a previously untested portion of the deposit.
 The area around the Van Dyke shaft has been subjected to three previous ISL tests, all of which yielded positive results.
 It is expected that completing the proposed ISL test in this area would provide erroneous geotechnical, connectivity and copper recovery information on which to base a preliminary feasibility study.